SHAPE

 • Farewell dinner at a beloved local spot

-• Private photographer + drone videography
+• Private photographer+drone videography

-• Airport pick-up and drop-off
+• Airport transfers

 • La Onza gift bag

-THE PLAN DURING
+THE PLAN FOR

 THE WEEK